-Paul Whelihan (Producing Artistic Director) is a producer for three decades in New Jersey’s professional theater circuit.
+Paul Whelihan (Producing Artistic Director) has been a producer for three decades in New Jersey’s professional theater circuit.
+He joined Pushcart Players in 1982.
 While still an undergraduate at Montclair State University, he co-founded Ironbound Theatre in Newark, where Whelihan served as Managing Director.
 He was the Development Director of Forum Theatre Arts Center in Metuchen, and Audience Services Coordinator for Premier Stages at Kean University.
 In 2007, Whelihan co-founded Running Rabbit Theater, a company organized to instill a lifelong appreciation of and support for theater in young audiences and their families.
 Running Rabbit received unprecedented first-year funding from both the NJ State Council on the Arts and The Geraldine R. Dodge Foundation.
 Whelihan is an actor, director, stage manager and playwright as well.
 He’s written nine plays for family audiences, including the ground-breaking Treasure Island, the first professional production of its kind in New Jersey wherein the entire cast used spoken word, singing and American Sign Language to illuminate the story.
+His first play produced by Pushcart is 2017-18’s Velveteen Rabbit.
 He has performed, directed and stage-managed off-Broadway (47th Street Theater, 59 East 59 Theatres, NY Fringe Festival, 54 Below) and regionally (Royal Poincianna Playhouse, Broward Center for the Arts, Centenary Stage, Luna Stage Company, Bickford Theatre at Morris Museum, Forum Cultural Arts Center, Quillo Arts Center, The Growing Stage, Dreamcatcher Rep) in musicals, dramas, original works and locally produced television, film and web series projects (featured in the web series, The Madness of Art).
-As a teaching artist, Paul directs productions for Franklin Middle School (Somerset), Rockaway Valley School (Boonton), Breezy Point Summer Theatre Program (NY) and the YMCA of Wayne (NJ).
+As a teaching artist, Paul directs productions for Franklin Middle School (Somerset), Rockaway Valley School (Boonton), MLK School # 6 (Passaic), and Breezy Point Summer Theatre Program (NY).

 Susie Paplow (Choreographer) has been a member of Pushcart Players since 1985 when she joined the company as an actress.
 She spent many happy years performing with Pushcart and continues to choreograph for the Company.
 She is also a proud Pushcart Board Member.
 While performing will always be in her blood, in 1993 Susie changed career paths to join her family business, Travers and Company, where she ran the NY Showroom until the Company’s sale in 2008.
 Since 2009, Susie has been running the show at de Le Cuona, Inc., a High-end, Luxury Lifestyle Collection based in the UK.
 As US Operations Manager, Susie is the face of de Le Cuona in the United States representing the Collection across the Country and throughout Europe.